-It was a gloriously sunny day and I enjoyed wandering aimlessly between the stalls selling local produce, skin care, arts and crafts.
-One stall was selling feijoas – my favourite fruit in the world.
+It was a gloriously sunny day and I enjoyed wandering aimlessly between the stalls selling local produce, skincare, arts, and crafts.
+One stall was selling feijoas – my favorite fruit in the world.

 This was thoroughly exciting as you rarely find feijoas in Australia although they grow everywhere in New Zealand.
 The only two times that I have seen them over here has been in Victoria – probably because the climate there is more like New Zealand’s.

 There was also a stall selling magic tricks and the stallholder was happily demonstrating with an impromptu magic show which had many onlookers enthralled (including me).

 Halls Gap really is such a friendly little community.
 They must get so many tourists through here but everyone we interacted with was so helpful and accommodating.
 We felt very welcome.

 A couple of evenings we visited the Halls Gap Hotel, a quiet country pub and restaurant a few minutes’ walk from our camping ground.
 We were hoping to see kangaroos hopping around the open fields surrounding the pub and we did end up seeing a couple, although they were quite far away.

 On our last night camping, we ate dinner there, in the pub rather than the restaurant.
 It was unpretentious and simple – sitting with the locals eating hearty pub food rather than in the overpriced tourist restaurant next door.

 So I’ve talked about the food, the town, the hangover and the camping so now you are probably wondering about the hiking.